CCI-MOC/hil/docs/developer-guidelines.md

 * improving readability
 * helping reviewers to learn about different areas of the code

 Reviewers are the final guardians for good code quality.
+If you see a piece of complex code, that is probably where you want to spend a lot of your review time.
+Remember the 80/20 rule (80% of the bugs come from 20% of the code).

 ## Friendliness